stackhpc/ansible-role-openhpc/README.md

 `openhpc_cluster_name`: name of the cluster

 `openhpc_config`: Mapping of additional parameters and values for `slurm.conf`.
 Note these will override any included in `templates/slurm.conf.j2`.
+Parameters taking multiple comma-separated options (e.g. [SlurmctldParameters](https://slurm.schedmd.com/slurm.conf.html#OPT_SlurmctldParameters)) may be specified using a list for the value.

 `openhpc_state_save_location`: Optional.
 Absolute path for Slurm controller state (`slurm.conf` parameter [StateSaveLocation](https://slurm.schedmd.com/slurm.conf.html#OPT_StateSaveLocation))